Built by one guy in Pipersville. Don't tell anyone.

 A repeater can't transmit and receive on the same frequency simultaneously - its own powerful transmission would drown out incoming signals.
 By listening on one frequency and transmitting on another, the repeater can receive and retransmit at the same time, giving you real-time communication through it.

 On GMRS, the input frequency is always 5 MHz above the output frequency.
 When you program a repeater, you enter the output frequency (what you listen to) and set your radio's offset to +5 MHz.
 Your radio then automatically transmits 5 MHz higher.
+The 5 MHz split was chosen by the FCC to provide enough frequency separation for a duplexer to achieve adequate isolation between the transmit and receive paths - with only a 5 MHz split, duplexers must be very high-quality.
+See Duplexers for more on that challenge.

 Remember: You listen on the output and transmit on the input.
 Your radio's offset setting handles the math - you just need to make sure it's set to +5.000 MHz with the duplex direction set to positive (+).